 Should base64binary encoding be used?

+The use of base64binary encoding is a widely used technique for capturing large quantities of information within an XML document.
+Base64Binary is used within FpML.
+A potential drawback is that the requirement to use base64binary will require a conversion routine when transforming between FIXML and other FIX encoding types that are not using base64binary encoding.

 Should encoded data be stored in elements or attributes?

+The current proposal specifies storing encoded data fields within elements as opposed to attributes.
+This breaks the rule within FIXML regarding fields being stored in attributes.
+The use of elements is recommended given the likely size of some Encoded Data fields.

 Should the length field be included in FIXML?

 In XML, the length attribute is not required for low level data parsing as it is in the FIX tag=value encoding.
 The length value is not needed in FIXML to determine the field termination as it is enclosed within XML tags.
+However, the use of the Length field can help support a mechanical translation between FIXML and other FIX encodings by the presence of the encoded field.

 Question – does the length value include the mandatory <SOH> character at the end of the field in tag=value encoding?
-Would it be a different value in FIXML?
+The length does not include the <SOH> Would it be a different value in FIXML?

 Should the encoded data fields be extended to include an IETF standard content type?

+The current proposal raises the possibility of using an extension to XML that specifies a mime type.
+The advantage of this is to provide meta data for message consumers to be able to more intelligently process payload.

+While this does not sound like a bad approach, there is no equivalent mechanism available in other FIX encodings, such as FIX tag=value.

 Are current FIXML fields of type data affected by these changes?

 Some of the fields of type data are currently included in FIXML with a data type of data which is restricted by xs:string.
 These fields and the associated length fields are included as component attributes if they are coded in the FIX repository for inclusion in FIXML.
 The table below lists all fields of type data and indicates whether or not these fields are included in FIXML.
+The encoded data and length fields currently included in FIXML were the result of errors in the FIX Repository.
+The potential does exist that implementations may have used these fields.

 Table 1 - fields of type data in FIXML